willvelida/hello-web-app/README.md

 1. Checkout the repository
 2. Set up Docker Buildx
 3. Log in to Docker Hub
-4. Increment the version using `reecetech/version-increment`
-5. Build and push the Docker image to Docker Hub
+4. Build and push the Docker image to Docker Hub

 ## License